k8s-at-home/charts/charts/frigate/README.md

 ## Configuration

-The following tables lists the configurable parameters of the Sentry chart and their default values.
+The following tables lists the configurable parameters of the Frigate chart and their default values.

 | Parameter                  | Description                         | Default                                                 |
 |----------------------------|-------------------------------------|---------------------------------------------------------|